darshjoshi/cit380-cnn/README.md

-Below is a complete document in Markdown that combines every detail from the notebook summary along with the corresponding code blocks.
-You can use this as a reference or save it as a README file (for example, `README.md`) to accompany your project.

----

 # CNN_trial Notebook Documentation

 This document provides a comprehensive walkthrough of the `CNN_trial.ipynb` notebook (and its corresponding Python script) that implements a Convolutional Neural Network (CNN) for training, evaluating, and visualizing results on the CIFAR-10 dataset.
 The document details every part of the pipeline, including environment setup, data preprocessing, model construction, training, performance visualization, and prediction evaluation.
 Code snippets are included throughout.